Iron ore logs second weekly gain on China stimulus, sound fundamentals

 However, analysts at Everbright Futures highlighted downside risks from a possibly enhanced price monitoring from authorities and wider-scale production reduction among steelmakers.

-Other steelmaking ingredients soared to nearly one-month high, with coking coal DJMcv1 and coke DCJcv1 on the DCE up 4.45% and 3.96%, respectively.
+Other steelmaking ingredients soared to a nearly one-month high, with coking coal DJMcv1 and coke DCJcv1 on the DCE up 4.31% and 3.55%, respectively.

 Steel benchmarks on the Shanghai Futures Exchange also recorded gains on higher raw materials.

-(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Mrigank Dhaniwala)
+(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Mrigank Dhaniwala and Sohini Goswami)

 ((Amy.Lv@thomsonreuters.com;))